During this exercise, you will write a testing strategy for an application given a scenario, requirements and source code.

 - Test Report

-- Does the test-plan show what has been tested and not tested?
+- Does the test-report show what has been tested and not tested?

 - Does the test-report show which tests that fail or succeed?